RamezCh/Simplilearn-DevOps-Capstone-Project/Project2.md

 #### Connect to Jenkins Dashboard

-take public IP at bottom from EC2 Instance we created, go to browser and give ip:8080 then go to EC2 instance again and cat /var/lib/jenkins/secrets/initialAdminPassword and it will show pass then copy and paste it then login -> install suggested plugins (if error appears reboot instance) -> create first admin account (all admin) -> save and continue
+take public IP at bottom from EC2 Instance we created, go to browser and give ip:8080 then go to EC2 instance again and cat /var/lib/jenkins/secrets/initialAdminPassword and it will show pass then copy and paste it then login -> install suggested plugins (if error appears reboot instance) -> create first admin account (all admin) -> save and continue -> save and finish -> start using Jenkins

 #### Configure Maven